-Staff morale is closely associated with the human relations policy and practices of the organization.
+Staff morale is closely associated with the human relations policy and practices of the organisation.
 A good human relations policy will enhance the morale of the staff and consequently productivity.

-Human relations is concerned about building a relationship between labour and employers of labour.
-Good human relations creates the right atmosphere for building confidence, trust, sincerity and friendship.
+Human relations are concerned about building a relationship between labour and employers of labour.
+Good human relations create the right atmosphere for building confidence, trust, sincerity and friendship.

-Enumerate the importance of people in an organization.
+Enumerate the importance of people in an organisation.